-Sesame ‘Scallop’ Fried Rice – a plant based scallop gets a taste of the sea with a secret ingredient, and works well with this vibrant and savory vegetable fried rice!
+Sesame scallop fried rice has a vegan scallop with a taste of the sea thanks to a secret ingredient.
+This is a vibrant and savory vegetable fried rice!

-I love a good bowl of fried rice.
-I have a combination of ingredients that combine to recreate that typical Chinese take-out flavor we love so much – mine is plant based.
+This vegan scallop fried rice recreates that typical Chinese take-out flavor we love so much - mine is plant based.

 While shrimp is a typical fried rice protein, scallops are not.
 I never liked shrimp much anyway.
 My scallops have a tangy flavor, and more resemble a scallop in texture and looks: